JaxGaussianProcesses/GPJax/README.md

 | [**Documentation**](https://gpjax.readthedocs.io/en/latest/)
 | [**Slack Community**](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw)

-GPJax aims to provide a low-level interface to Gaussian process (GP) models in [Jax](https://github.com/google/jax), structured to give researchers maximum flexibility in extending the code to suit their own needs.
-We define a GP prior in GPJax by specifying a mean and kernel function and multiply this by a likelihood function to construct the posterior.
-The idea is that the code should be as close as possible to the maths we write on paper when working with GP models.
+`GPJax` is a didactic Gaussian process library that supports GPU acceleration and just-in-time compilation thanks to its [`Jax`](https://github.com/google/jax) backend.
+We seek to provide a flexible API as close as possible to how the underlying mathematics is written on paper.

 ## Package support

-GPJax was created by [Thomas Pinder](https://github.com/thomaspinder).
-Today, the maintenance of GPJax is undertaken by Thomas and [Daniel Dodd](https://github.com/Daniel-Dodd).
+`GPJax` was created by [Thomas Pinder](https://github.com/thomaspinder).
+Today, maintenance is undertaken by Thomas and [Daniel Dodd](https://github.com/Daniel-Dodd).

+Everyone can contribute to `GPJax`, and we value everyone’s contributions.
+There are several ways to contribute, including:

-We would be delighted to review pull requests (PRs) from new contributors.
+We welcome pull requests (PRs) from new contributors.
 Before contributing, please read our [guide for contributing](https://github.com/thomaspinder/GPJax/blob/master/CONTRIBUTING.md).
-If you do not have the capacity to open a PR, or you would like guidance on how best to structure a PR, then please [open an issue](https://github.com/thomaspinder/GPJax/issues/new/choose).
-For broader discussions on best practices for fitting GPs, technical questions surrounding the mathematics of GPs, or anything else that you feel doesn't quite constitue an issue, please start a discussion thread in our [discussion tracker](https://github.com/thomaspinder/GPJax/discussions).
+If you have any questions, feel free to [open an issue](https://github.com/thomaspinder/GPJax/issues/new/choose).
+For broader discussions, such as best GP fitting practices, technical questions surrounding the mathematics of GPs, we encourage you to [open a discussion](https://github.com/thomaspinder/GPJax/discussions).

-We have recently set up a Slack channel where we hope to facilitate discussions around the development of GPJax and broader support for Gaussian process modelling.
-If you'd like to join the channel, then please follow [this invitation link](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw) which will take you to the GPJax Slack community.
+Feel free to chat to us on [Slack](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw) where we can discuss the development of GPJax and broader support for Gaussian process modelling.

 ## Supported methods and interfaces

-### Examples
+#### Examples

 - [**Conjugate Inference**](https://gpjax.readthedocs.io/en/latest/examples/regression.html)
 - [**Classification with MCMC**](https://gpjax.readthedocs.io/en/latest/examples/classification.html)